 Programmatic direct is where specified buyers get access to specified inventory that’s not necessarily available from an open marketplace or a supply-side platform (SSP).

-Programmatic media buying, marketing and advertising software enables agencies and advertisers to make algorithmic purchases of advertising space in real-time using computers.
+Programmatic media buying, marketing and advertising software enable agencies and advertisers to make algorithmic purchases of advertising space in real-time using computers.
 The term “programmatic software” is commonly used to refer to demand-side platforms (DSPs).
 It is used to automate the buying, placement and optimization of media inventory via a bidding system and typically helps agency teams achieve cost and time efficiencies while simultaneously enabling better targeting of, and personalized messaging to, advertising recipients.

 Programmatic TV (PTV)